Chart Color Schemes

 Educational achievement in Randwick places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Randwick is notably high with 57.2% of residents aged 15 years and above holding university qualifications.
-This figure exceeds the national average of 30.4% and the state average of 32.2%.
-The majority of these qualifications are bachelor degrees at 36.6%, followed by postgraduate qualifications at 17.1% and graduate diplomas at 3.5%.
-Vocational pathways account for 20.6% of qualifications among those aged 15 years and above, with advanced diplomas making up 9.5% and certificates 11.1%.
+Educational attainment in Randwick is notably higher than broader benchmarks.
+As of 2016, 57.2% of residents aged 15 years and over held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees were the most prevalent at 36.6%, followed by postgraduate qualifications (17.1%) and graduate diplomas (3.5%).
+Vocational pathways accounted for 20.6% of qualifications, with advanced diplomas at 9.5% and certificates at 11.1%.

-Educational participation is also high in Randwick, with 30.1% of residents currently enrolled in formal education.
-This includes 10.0% pursuing tertiary education, 7.8% in primary education, and 5.7% in secondary education.
+Educational participation was high, with 30.1% of residents enrolled in formal education as of the 2016 Census.
+This included 10.0% in tertiary education, 7.8% in primary education, and 5.7% pursuing secondary education.

 Frequently Asked Questions - Education